SneakyZippy/Colmi_Rxx_flutter_companion/sources.md

-tested functions with timestamp and the logs:
-TimeStampsTryingToFindCommands
-btsnoop_hci

-use the COMMAND_STATUS file as information file and update it as we gather new information
+- use the COMMAND_STATUS file as information file and update it as we gather new information

+- LOG_FINDINGS_SUMMARY are the informations we gathered out of btsniffing, there are .log and .txt files that work together to show the information aswell as the timestamp.

 Gadgetbridge:
 Support for this line of smart rings was added with